-Like Windows Vista, the disk defragmenter utility in Windows 7 is automatically scheduled to run at 1.00 am, by default, which means that you don’t really need to run it manually.
-But if you find that you are unable to manually run the Windows 7 in-built defragmenter utility and you maybe, get error messages like Disk defragmenter could not start or Failed to initialize or Optimization not available or your Analyze and Defrag buttons may be grayed out.
+The Disk Defragmenter in Windows is automatically scheduled to run at 1.00 am, by default, which means that you don’t really need to run it manually.
+But if you find that you are unable to manually run the Windows 10/8/7 in-built defragmenter utility and you maybe, get error messages like Disk defragmenter could not start or Failed to initialize or Optimization not available or your Analyze and Defrag buttons may be grayed out.

 Disk defragmenter could not start or Failed to initialize